SnowflakePowered/librashader/README.md

 librashader supports shaders that output to a native HDR format, if the host is able to drive HDR support.

 After loading a preset, the caller can determine the color space expected by the shader preset, which will be SRGB, HDR10, scRGB, or scRGB PQ to create the HDR compatible swapchain on the host.

-The `HDRMode` uniform can be set during filter chain creation by setting the `color_space` filter chain option, and the `BrightnessNits` and `ExpandGamut` uniforms are bound per-frame.

 RetroArch's internal inverse tonemapper HDR shader nor its internal scanline shaders are not supported.
 The `Scanline`, `SubpixelLayout`, `HDR10`, and `InverseTonemap` uniforms will always be bound as `0`.